Dice-Sensei/spselit-vcs/01-Git.md

 ## Installation

 Git is preinstalled on school computers and it is ready to be used.
 This topic describes installation process for use on personal workstations.

+TODO

+## First setup

+First thing to setup after installing **Git** is registration of its user.
+This can be done in few ways, easiest is via cmd/terminal.
+Just type in:

+    $ git config --global user.name "John Doe"

+and

+    $ git config --global user.email johndoe@example.com

+Of course with your **own** name and email.

+These values will be stored in config file in you profile specifically in (for Windows):

+    <drive>:/Users/<username>/.gitconfig

+To check that correct values are stored use command:

+    git config --list

+## GUI Clients and IDE addons

+**Git** is mostly command line tool.
+It comes with basic GUI which can be used, but it is not really intuitive and it does not provide all functionality.

+For this reason many GUI client exists, some of them are free.
+Whole list is available on [git website](https://git-scm.com/downloads/guis).

+For same reason most IDEs have some addons which are used to use **git** via GUI.